Juniper/ruby-junos-ez-stdlib/docs/Providers_Resources.md

    port.deactivate!
 end
 ```
+The above example will also return the new resource object.
+So you could use the Ruby
+block as a default initializer, and then continue to make changes to the resource.

 The second way is to simply select a resource by name that doesn't exist.
 So let's
 say you want to create a new L2port for `ge-0/0/20`.
 It would look something like this: